MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/using-the-rest-services-with-net.md

 ```

 ### Data Contracts
- The data contracts for the [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)] are large but straight forward.
+ The data contracts for the Bing Maps REST Services are large but straight forward.
 All classes need to have a DataContract attribute, and all public properties that are to be serialized need to have a DataMember attribute, and both a getter and a setter in C#.
 See [JSON Data Contracts](../rest-services/json-data-contracts.md) for the latest set of contracts.

 ## See Also
  [Bing Maps REST Service Tips & Tricks](http://blogs.bing.com/maps/2013/02/14/bing-maps-rest-service-tips-tricks/)